The Importance of Retweeting Content on Twitter

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
-In this edited excerpt, the author offers tips for finding already tweeted content you can share with your followers.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In this edited excerpt, the author offers tips that can help you figure out how you want the world to view your brand with retweets.
+Buy it directly from us,click here, and SAVE 60% on this book when you use code SOCIAL2021 through 5/27/21.

 Retweeting is one marvelous way to utilize existing content to build your following and grow your brand.
 This is where you pick up on a message from another source that you feel your followers will be interested in seeing and send it out there.